locka99/opcua/docs/compatibility.md

 when the response is received or a timeout occurs.
 Only publish responses arrive asynchronously.

-Under the covers, the architecture is asynchronous and could be exposed through the API.
+Under the covers, the architecture is asynchronous and may be exposed as such through the API in the future.

 The client exposes functions that correspond to the current server supported profile, i.e. look above at the server services and there will be client-side calls analogous to these.